Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Communicating with the IRS or State Tax Agency Employees

-Should you handle your tax controversy or audit alone?
+Should you attempt to handle your tax controversy or audit on your own?

 Navigating the IRS and State tax controversy resolution process can be complicated.
-To effectively manage it alone, a taxpayer must invest substantial time delving into the nuances of the Internal Revenue Code, IRS Regulations, case law, rulings, procedures, and the revered Internal Revenue Manual (IRM) that dictates IRS protocols and policies.
-In addition, it takes education and experience to master tax strategies for negotiating favorable resolutions.
-The financial ramifications of handling a tax controversy independently could far surpass the cost of enlisting the services of an experienced Enrolled Agent or CPA tax resolution specialist.
+To manage it effectively independently, a taxpayer must invest substantial time in studying the nuances of the Internal Revenue Code, IRS Regulations, case law, rulings, procedures, and the Internal Revenue Manual (IRM), which dictates IRS protocols and policies.
+Additionally, it requires education and experience to master tax strategies for negotiating favorable resolutions.
+The financial ramifications of handling an IRS tax audit or tax collection controversy independently could far surpass the cost of enlisting the services of an experienced Enrolled Agent (EA) or CPA tax resolution specialist.

-Just be aware that not all accountants, attorneys, or Enrolled Agents specialize in tax resolution services.
-You may believe that prior technical or managerial experience from within the IRS may be vital to your representation choice.
-While I think such IRS experience is very helpful, it is certainly not a requirement, as I have met some very competent professionals who never were IRS technical employees or managers.
+Be aware that not all accountants, attorneys, or Enrolled Agents specialize in tax resolution services.
+You may consider prior technical or managerial experience as an IRS former employee or manager to be an essential factor in choosing a representative.
+While I believe such prior IRS experience is invaluable, it is certainly not a requirement.
+I have met some competent professionals who were never IRS technical employees or managers.

 When to enlist professional tax help.

-Time is of the essence when dealing with IRS and other tax agency issues.
-From my 34+ years of inside-the-IRS experience, I assure you the earlier you seek and receive tax audit or collection tax help for resolving your IRS, FTB, or other state tax audit, tax collection, or other tax controversy, the faster you can resume a normal life.
+Time is of the essence when dealing with the IRS and other tax agencies’ audit, collection, and appeal tax issues.
+From my 34+ years of inside-the-IRS experience, I assure you that the earlier you seek and receive tax audit or collection tax help for resolving your IRS, FTB, or other state tax audit, tax collection, or other tax controversy, the faster you can resume a normal life.
 Tax audit and collection problems are like tooth decay.
 They will worsen if ignored, resulting in a “financial” root canal!
 You do NOT want the IRS, FTB, or other state tax agency doing a “root canal” on your finances!!
+Get IRS tax help today!

 Do your homework before selecting a firm to represent you!